fabilj825/EntityLinkerUmls/README.md

 2. in NERdemo/output/ -> our trained NER for Medmentions \
 3. in models -> our NEL with Scispacy Large \

+### train on our scripts

 NERdemo, wandBSweep should be run local with command line.
-See according README. \
+See according README.
+They create NER models \
-medmentions_and_training.ipynb, preprocessingUMLS.ipynb and spacy_knowledge_base.ipynb can be run either local or in Colab.
-But one must change the Paths accordingly and ommit the command for including google drive.
-For the notebooks it is recommended to use Colab.
-See Version B.
+Run preprocessingUMLS.ipynb -> spacy_knowledge_base.ipynb -> medmentions_and_training.ipynb in that order to create KB and a model with scispacy NER and own EL.

+### run inference with our models

+Run inference in different combinations.